The Word Defiant! at Blickling

 This includes the story of Libreria Acqua Alta in Venice, the floating library where books are kept in bathtubs and boats to protect them from flooding.
 In the Chinese Dressing Room, a sound installation featuring maps and A-Zs spilling from a cupboard onto the floor, signify how digital technology has superseded examples of the printed word.

 Outside, an abstract decorative scheme in the garden Temple will draw attention to the neglect of old, out of print or archived books.
-There will also be further installations in the house, each telling the story of recent world events that have impacted a book’s survival.
+There are also further installations in the house, each telling the story of recent world events that have impacted a book’s survival.

 This project is part of Trust New Art, a programme of contemporary arts at Trust places which began in 2009 in partnership with Arts Council England.